 Correction Factor Corrects for Non-Gaussian Distribution

-For each distribution type a correction factor can be used.
-For the uniform distribution this factor is exactly √3.
-In the article ‘Tolerance Stack Analysis Methods‘ of Fritz Scholtz, the theoretical background of tolerance stack-up methods is described and gives correction factors for many distributions.
+A correction factor can be used for each distribution type.
+For the uniform distribution, this factor is exactly √3.
+The article ‘Tolerance Stack Analysis Methods‘ by Fritz Scholtz, describes the theoretical background of tolerance stack-up methods and gives correction factors for many distributions.

-It will be clear, as long as you don’t have knowledge about the actual tolerance distribution, you will have to make a (educated) guess.
-In many cases you’ll end up using a correction factor.
+As you can see, unless you know the actual tolerance distribution, you’ll have to make an educated guess.
+In many cases, you’ll end up using a correction factor.

 Field of tolerance analysis

-Tolerance analysis is one of the fields of expertise of Jaap Vink of Vink System Design & Analysis.
+Tolerance analysis is one of the areas Jaap Vink of Vink System Design & Analysis specializes in.
 I have done several (precision) mechanical analyses in this field.
 As a guest lecturer for Mikrocentrum I have given a three-day course on tolerance analysis for several years.